nixlim/bank_tech_test/README.md

   #statement
     should call the StatementPrinter Class and provide a ledger

-DepositMoney
-  #add
-    should take an amount as an argument should credit the Ledger Class

 Ledger
-  @transactions_record
-    should have an empty ledger array on initialisation
   #debit
     should respond to the #debit method
-    should push amount and date of entry into @transactions record array
+    should push amount and transaction timestamp into @transactions record array
   #credit
     should respond to the #credit method
-    should push amount and date of entry into @transactions record array
+    should push amount and transaction timestamp into @transactions record array
-  #balance method/attribute
-    should respond to #balance and have @balance var

 StatementPrinter
   #print_statement
     should respond to #print_statement with 1 argument should print the statement to the screen with a heading

-WithdrawMoney
-  #add
-    should take an amount as an argument should credit the Ledger Class
 ```

 ### Coding Style Tests